droidwayin/GentleDynamics/README.md

 **Key Reasons:**

-- 🎛️ **The MBC is a "Smart EQ":** It constantly fine-tunes frequencies based on what you're hearing
+- 🎛️ **The MBC acts like a "Smart EQ":** It constantly fine-tunes frequencies based on the source music instantly and dynamically.
 - ⚖️ **Avoids Double-Processing:** Adding EQ would fight the compressor's natural adjustments
 - 🔊 **Headroom Protection:** The 25 Hz filter removes damaging sub-bass rumble